mojotech/modernator-haskell/README.md

 You can deploy to an EC2 instance by first running `nixops create network.nix infrastructure-ec2.nix --name modernator-ec2` and then repeating the deploy command.

+### Prerequisites for EC2 deployment
+1. You'll require a set of AWS credentials.
+Talk to the project maintainer about getting those.
+2. You'll want to follow the directions in ec2-config.nix.sample.
+Talk to the project maintainer about the appropriate values if necessary.

 # Useful Commands